 Bird watching – several times a day buzzards fly over Clashnessie.
-Black and Red Throated Divers swim on the hill lochs, Red Grouse rise from the heather and Ptarmigan on the higher peaks.
+A Sea Eagle has been spotted in the Bay.
+Black and Red Throated Divers swim on the hill lochs, Partridges can be seen near Strathcroy on the road to Drumbeg.
+Red Grouse rise from the heather and Ptarmigan on the higher peaks.
 Eider, Curlew, Avocet and Sand Pipers frequent the shoreline around Oldany and Drumbeg.
 For further information on the fauna and flora of the area see www.assyntwildlife.org.uk.
-A visit to the privately owned Seabird Sanctuary on Handa Island managed by the Scottish Wildlife Trustis thoroughly recommended.
+A visit to the privately owned Seabird Sanctuary on Handa Island managed by the Scottish Wildlife Trust is thoroughly recommended.

 Black Throated Diver Buzzard Red Throated Diver Black Grouse

 Coastal walks – we enjoy those around Stoer Head – see the Old Man of Stoer sea stacks, whales, dolphins and a host of sea birds.
 You will need be very quiet and vigilant to spot the otters at Stoer Culkein.
 At Culkein Drumbeg – seals bask on the rocks and you may collect your own mussels at low tide – but look for those without barnacles and avoid the gritty bits!
-Tide tables for Lochinver are displayed at the Visitors Centre.
-Low Water at Clashnessie is half an hour later, and at the mussel beds it is one hour later than Lochinver.
-If the sea is below the rock on Clashnessie Beach, it will be low tide at at Culkein.
-The Highland Regional Council Countryside Rangers lead a variety of walks around some of the more interesting natural history locations.
-See www.outdoorhighlands.co.uk/calendar
+Low Water at Clashnessie is half an hour late than the Lochinver time indicated on the BBC Weather website, and at the mussel beds it is one hour later than Lochinver.
+If the sea is below the rock on Clashnessie Beach, it will be low tide at Culkein.

 Swimming, Snorkelling and Diving – Clashnessie is located within the warmer waters of the Gulf Stream – however we much prefer to swim and snorkel the inland lochs where the upper reaches can be significantly warmer!
 Good beaches at Clashnessie, Clachtol and Achmelvich.
-SCUBA is available locally – enquire at the Visitors Centre at The Mission in Lochinver.
-There is an indoor Swimming Pool at Ullapool, and Gymnasium/sports hall/Internet Cafe in Lochinver Leisure Centre.
+SCUBA is available locally – enquire at the Assynt Tourist Information Centre located in the Assynt Leisure Centre (behind the Culag Hotel at the far end of Lochinver).
+There is an indoor Swimming Pool at Ullapool, and Gymnasium/sports hall/Internet Cafe in in the Assynt Leisure Centre.